RanniSch/philosophers/README.md

 # Philosophers

-In this project is about the basics of threading a process.
+This project is about the basics of threading a process.
 Threads and mutexes were used. <br><br>

 ## About Philosophers
 - One or more philosophers sit at a round table.<br>